carnoldcoding/linux-environment/README.md

 This repository serves as a guide to install my linux development configurations for Linux Mint.
 Each instruction assumes completion of the last.
 First you must clone this repository.
 ## Tools
+These utilities are necessary to execute some of the following scripts.
 ```bash
 sudo apt install git -y
 sudo apt install curl -y